poole/hyde/software.md

 R is the "engine", while RStudio is an integrated desktop environment (IDE) that makes using R much more pleasant.
 R must be installed before RStudio.
 Follow the instructions below for your operating system to install them.
+If you are working on a computer owned by Fred Hutch, it may also be possible to install these programs through the self-service app.

 #### Windows